-Entering freshman students are especially encouraged to inquire about the University Honors Program.
-Individuals may apply on their own; they may be recommended by their high school or college faculty; or they may be invited to apply by the Dean of the University Honors Program.
-Students who demonstrate a strong probability of benefiting from, and contributing to, the program will be offered University Honors membership.
-Although proven scholastic performance is important, the Honors Dean will place substantial emphasis on student interest and motivation in pursuing an honors program.
+Incoming freshman students are especially encouraged to inquire about the University Honors Program.
+Individuals may apply on their own, be recommended by their high school or college faculty, or be invited to apply by the Dean of the University Honors Program.
+Students who demonstrate a strong probability of benefiting from and contributing to the program will be offered University Honors membership.
+Although proven scholastic performance is important, the Honors Dean will place substantial emphasis on student interest and motivation in pursuing membership and involvement in the Honors Program.

-The office for the University Honors Program is located in Henderson Learning Center (HC) room 110.
-The Honors Study/Lounge exclusively for honors students is located in HC101.
+The office for the University Honors Program is located in Henderson Learning Center (HC) 110.
+The Honors Study Lounge exclusively for Honors students is located in HC101.

 Please note: As of August 24th, applications are no longer being accepted for the Fall 2016 term.
 Please visit the application page if you are interested, as we are accepting applications for the Spring 2017 and Fall 2017 semesters.